-A hot water anode or “sacrificial anode” is essential in keeping your Hot water tank on its best condition and extends the lifespan of your water tank.
-As it prevents corrosion of the tanks.
+A hot water anode or “sacrificial anode” is essential in keeping your hot water tank in its best condition and extends the lifespan of your water tank, as it prevents corrosion of the tanks.

-Your water heater is one of the most hard working appliances in your house, whilst it is a quiet achiever it’s no doubt bringing you the comforts of the modern era, imagine life without out one?
+Your water heater is one of the most hard working appliances in your house.
+Whilst it is a quiet achiever it’s no doubt bringing you the comforts of the modern era, imagine life without one?

-As a Plumber I receive calls every day of people who require a hot water heater replacement, this replacement is often being done prematurely due to the fact that they have not serviced and replaced the sacrificial anode on thier water heater. .
+As a Plumber I receive calls every day from people who require a hot water heater replacement, this replacement is often being done prematurely due to the fact that they have not serviced and replaced the sacrificial anode on their water heater.

-Anodes are steel core rods surrounded with either magnesium, aluminium or zinc and are installed on the top of hot water tanks, It’s similar to sacrificial anodes used in various types of vessels such as ships, barges, tankers and also used around docks and harbors.
+Anodes are steel core rods surrounded with either magnesium, aluminium or zinc and are installed on the top of hot water tanks.
+It’s similar to sacrificial anodes used in various types of vessels such as ships, barges, tankers and also used around docks and harbours.

 Through a process called electrolysis the “sacrificial anode” will corrode in place of the heater’s exposed steel.
 This happens whenever metal needs protection from the water and occurs when two pieces of the submerged metal react to the voltage.

-During this process the more reactive metal Zinc, magnesium or aluminum will corrode before the less reactive metals like copper and steel.
+During this process the more reactive metal Zinc, magnesium or aluminium will corrode before the less reactive metals like copper and steel.
 These metals acts as a kind of protection for the heater.

 Anodes should be changed every 3-4 years but would vary on the quality of water on different areas.
 Once fully corroded, the anode will cease to protect the tank, which will become a problem if left uncorrected.

-It is highly recommended to have these anodes replaced the soon they get fully corroded to prevent expensive tank replacements prematurely.
+It is highly recommended to have these anodes replaced as soon as they get fully corroded to prevent expensive tank replacements prematurely.

 Next time that you have a plumber at your house, for whatever reason, please be sure to ask him about your water heater and have him check the condition of your water heaters sacrificial anode, this will take him no time at all and may save you money and more importantly the inconvenience of having no hot water or even worse a leaking hot water heater.

-It surprising but water heaters tend to stop performing at the most inconvenient time, like when its freezing cold , or start leaking when your not around to see it and therefore can cause serious damage to your property.
+It’s surprising but water heaters tend to stop performing at the most inconvenient time, like when its freezing cold, or start leaking when you’re not around to see it and therefore can cause serious damage to your property.